nrwl/nx/docs/angular/api-angular/generators/scam.md

 # @nrwl/angular:scam

-Generate a component with an accompanying SCAM.
+Generate a component with an accompanying Single Angular Module Component (SCAM).

 ## Usage